Three cells

 Gastrointestinal (GI) cancers

 The most common GI cancers are oesophageal, gastric (stomach), colorectal, pancreatic and liver.
-These cancers typically do not cause symptoms until they have reached an advanced stage, when treatments are usually less effective.
-MSD is advancing research through a broad clinical development program across GI cancers.
+These cancers typically do not cause symptoms until they have reached an advanced stage.

 Head and neck cancer